-When calling AT\$ANY, your program provides:
+When calling AT\$ANY, your program provides

-- A key that specifies whether the home attach point is to be set - The name of the top-level directory
+- A key that specifies whether the home attach point is to be set - The name of the directory to search for

-The AT\$ANY subroutine attempts to set the current attach point to the specified top-level directory on the first partition it finds that has such a directory.
+The AT\$ANY subroutine attempts to set the current attach point to the specified directory in the first directory it finds that has the specified directory.
 It returns a code indicating whether the operation was successful.
 If the operation fails, no changes are made to the attach points.
 If the operation succeeds, the home attach point is also set to the current attach point if specified by the key.

-Figure 4-5 illustrates the calling sequence of the AT\$ANY subroutine.
+Figure 6-5 illustrates the calling sequence of the AT\$ANY subroutine.